 This data empowers you to create even more effective marketing strategies over time, so you can get specific about how, where, and when you reach out to potential customers.

-Tips for Successful Geofencing
+Tips for successful geofencing

+So, what goes into a successful location-based marketing strategy like geofencing?
 Here are six tips for geofencing success.

-1. Define (and refine) the right geofence.
+1. Define (and refine) the right geofence

 The first step in a successful geofencing marketing campaign is defining your geofence.